RDunmow/Service-Requests-using-Record-Producers/README.md

 | **Primary field** | Number | This is the main highlighted field, Short description is often used, but we haven't populated this in our example |
 | **Secondary fields to display** | Pick a selection of the fields you want to show ||

-Click Save or Update to save this to the
+Click Save or Update to save this to the system.

 ### Back to the Employee Portal